-HOW DID YOU GET THE IDEA FOR YOUR AWARD WINNING TITLE?
+HOW DID YOU GET THE IDEA FOR YOUR AWARD WINNING BOOK?

 WHAT IS YOUR FAVORITE LINE FROM YOUR AWARD WINNING BOOK AND WHY?